KlausSchaefers/vue-low-code/README.md

 9. Extension with custom CSS
 10. Rich library of stylable components.

-## The handoff problem
-Designers and developers use different tools to build user interfaces.
-Once a designer has completed the interface design, he hands-off the design to the developer, usually in the form of an image and some specs.
-The developer has now to rebuild the entire design using the programming language of his choice.
-Although this process is proven, it is rather slow and not very efficient.
-In particular later changes in the design makes it hard to automize this work through code generation tools.

-## Envisioned workflow
+More information can be found [here](https://uxdesign.cc/figma-low-code-a-new-way-to-tackle-design-hand-offs-a72cb109a455)

+## Low Code Workflow

 We envision the following workflow to enable painless collaboration between designers and developers:

 ![The QUX low code workflow](assets/Workflow.png "QUX LowCode workflow")

-1. The designer creates an initial design in Quant-UX
+1. The designer creates an initial design in Quant-UX or Figma
-2. The developer adds data binding and method callbacks in Quant-UX using a dedicated view.
+2. The developer adds data binding and method callbacks in Quant-UX using a dedicated view or the Figma Plugin
-3. The developer sets up a new project (Vue.js for now) and includes the QUX component
+3. The developer sets up a new project (Vue.js for now) and includes the QUX (or Figma) component
 4. The developer loads the design from Quant-UX and creates the required methods and fills them with business logic.
 5. The QUX component renders the design and invokes the callbacks in clicks.
 6. Changes in the design are transparent to the developer, he just reloads the design from Quant-UX.

+A detail descriptiobn how to use Figma and Vue-Low-Code can be found [here](https://github.com/KlausSchaefers/figma-low-code)

 # How to use qux-lowcode